aloyziuz/array-sort-helper/README.md

 It takes 3 arguments:
 1. *fields* - an array of attribute names (string) to sort by. sorting will be applied in sequence
 2. *reverse* - an array of boolean which denotes whether you want the array to be sorted in ascending or descending order. `true` means it will sort in ascending order. `false` means it will sort in descending order.
 The order is applied to the corresponding attribute at the same index as *fields*.
 3. *conversion* - is an array of function that will be applied to each member to each array to transform it to another form.
 The input of the function is the value of the object's attribute (T[field]).
+Pass `null` if no conversion is needed.
 Each function will be applied to the corresponding attribute at the same index as *fields*